ava-loan/avaloan/README.md

-# Avaloan - Smart Loans on the Avalanche blockchain
+# DeltaPrime - Smart Loans on the Avalanche blockchain

 [LIVE DEMO](https://avaloan.xyz/#/) on the Fuji testnet